malikahafez/Quiz_Proctoring_System/README.md

 **free_schedule((AllTAs, TeachingSchedule, FreeSchedule):**

  - _AllTAs_ is a list of Teaching Assistants as structures: _ta(Name, Day_Off)_
+ - _TeachingSchedule_ is a list of six structures: _day(DayName, DaySchedule)_
- - FreeSchedule_ has the same format as _TeachingSchedule_ and gives the slots in which the TAs are free
+ - _FreeSchedule_ has the same format as _TeachingSchedule_ and gives the slots in which the TAs are free